sheffield-bioinformatics-core/data-formatting/slides.md

 - Single common format for all dates: YYYYMMDD, YYYY-MM-DD
     + http://www.iso.org/iso/home/standards/iso8601.htm
 - Units
-    + cm or mm / km or miles etc
+    + cm or mm
+    + days, months or years
 - You can introduce inconsistencies without realising it
     + blank spaces (whitespace) at the end of text
     + "Male " is not the same as "Male"
+- Document choices you make about units in a *README* file

 ---

 # Example 1 - corrected